What is the purpose of the Blacksmiths Beach Surf Assessment?

 The outcome of this study will influence whether a permanent management plan for beach nourishment will be included in the Coastal Management Program (the Program will replace the current Coastal Zone Management Plan).

-If so, the Lake Mac community and stakeholders will be consulted during the development of the management plan.
+If so, the Lake Mac community and stakeholders will be consulted during the development of the Coastal Management Program.